-President Barack Obama will host exiled Tibetan spiritual leader the Dalai Lama at the White House Friday, despite a stern warning from China.
+U.S. President Barack Obama hosts exiled Tibetan spiritual leader the Dalai Lama Friday at the White House, prompting China to issue a statement of "serious concern."

 A statement said the U.S. supports the Dalai Lama's so-called "middle way" approach of neither assimilation nor independence for Tibetans in China.

-The visits did not significantly impact U.S.-China relations then, and analysts such as John Powers, an Asian studies professor at the Australian National University, said this upcoming meeting is unlikely to do so now.
+The visits did not significantly impact U.S.-China relations then.
+And analysts such as John Powers, an Asian studies professor at the Australian National University, say it is unlikely to do so now.

 "China goes through the same sort of routine about protesting regularly and interference in China's internal affairs and things keep going the same way.
-Nothing ever really happens," said Powers.
+Nothing ever really happens."

-Powers told VOA the visits and subsequent Chinese response have become "formulaic," with China, the U.S., and the Dalai Lama neither greatly benefiting nor suffering from the process.
+Powers tells VOA the visits and subsequent Chinese response has become "formulaic," with China, the U.S., and the Dalai Lama neither greatly benefiting nor suffering from the process.

-Nonetheless, many rights groups have said it is important for the meetings to continue, in order to keep up global awareness of China's treatment of Tibetans.
+But many analysts say it is important for the meetings to continue, in order to keep up global awareness of China's treatment of Tibetans.

 Since February 2009, more than 126 people have self-immolated in traditionally Tibetan areas of China to protest Beijing's policy in their homeland.

-While the Dalai Lama and the India-based Central Tibetan Administration are outspoken critics of China, they have discouraged the suicide protests.
+The Dalai Lama and the Central Tibetan Administration, located in India, are outspoken critics of China's policies, but have discouraged the suicide protests.